 Tasting the Wines and Beers of Delaware: A Coastal Road Trip

-Weekend getaways are a big attraction for most people living along the coastal region of the Atlantic after winter blows over.
+Weekend getaways are a big attraction for people living in the coastal region of the Atlantic after winter blows over.
 Hiking trails and outdoor fun are at the top of anyone’s list, including mine.
-Summertime escapes are agiven, but why limit ourselves to crowded highways on precious days off?
+Summertime escapes are a given, but why limit ourselves to crowded highways on precious days off?

 The friendly nature of the region’s vintners was as welcoming and down-to-earth as any Delaware native is known to be.
 There was no worry of having to decode wine-speak when visiting these user-friendly wineries.

-Popular knowledge has California as a go-to place for domestic vino, but with the lack of humidity, frequent drought, and hilly landscape does it really compare to European tradition when it comes to the agricultural conditions?
+Popular knowledge has California or Oregon being the go-to place for domestic vino, but with the lack of humidity, frequent drought, and hilly landscape, does it really compare to European tradition when it comes to the agricultural conditions?
 As it happens, the vibrant terroir of this region on the Atlantic is actually almost exactly the same as that of one of the quintessential renowned wine regions; Bordeaux, France.

 Old World Terroir in Delaware

 Historic Lewes’ Nassau Valley Vineyard’s co-owner, Peggy Raley-Ward has an incredible knowledge of wine acquired from her years of traveling the European wine country as a writer for a popular wine publication, Les Amis du Vin.
 Raley-Ward’s integrity and passion is rooted in her hard work.